jennahamlin/el_gato/README.md

                             file to be included in the output directory (default: False)
 ```

-### report-json
-Each sample outputs a json file that contains relevant information about the run that will be included in the report PDF.

-Summary page metadata: Complete MLST profile of the sample and the abbreviation key for the symbols.

-Run-specific data:

-Paired-end reads: Locus coverage information and *mompS* primer information.

-Assembly: BLAST hit length and sequence identity thresholds and locus location information.

 # Approach

 At its core, el_gato uses BLAST to identify the closest match to each allele in your input data.
 For the loci *flaA*, *pilE*, *asd*, *mip*, and *proA*, this process is straight forward.
 Whereas loci *mompS* and *neuA/neuAh* require more involved processing, with neuA/neuAh being an issue only when processing reads—the specifics of these loci are discussed in the corresponding sections below.